 What is sodium?

-Sodium is a chemical element that makes up 40 percent of table salt (or sodium chloride) by weight.
-Salt is the number-one source of sodium in our diet.
+It is a chemical element that makes up 40 percent of table salt (or sodium chloride) by weight.
+Salt is the number-one source in our diet.

-Sodium plays a critical role in our bodies by helping regulate water balance, controlling muscle and nerve function, and keeping the circulatory system functioning properly.
-Our bodies require sodium to regulate blood pressure and protect against blood clotting.
+It plays a critical role in our bodies by helping regulate water balance, controlling muscle and nerve function, and keeping the circulatory system functioning properly.
+Our bodies require it to regulate blood pressure and protect against blood clotting.
 It also plays a role in the digestive system, helping to metabolize food.

 What are the signs of a deficiency?